 6. Arrive to the starting line early.

-If you get to the start line about an hour before the race starts you will have plenty of time to relax, get yourself prepared, your bags and belongings where they need to be or with your friends and family who may have come to watch.
+If you get to the start line about an hour before the race starts you will have plenty of time to relax.
+In addition, you'll have time to relax, your bags and belongings in order and stretch.

 7. Run YOUR race